 Anima System (b.
-1987 - he/they/she) is an autistic and multiple system consisting of nine individuals sharing a single body named Vincent Frano.
+1987 - he/they/she) is an autistic and multiple system consisting of nine individuals sharing a single body.
 Born between the Blue Ridge Mountains and the Potomac River, they currently live and work in the Connecticut River Valley on unceded Pocomtuck lands.
-Anima System holds a certificate in Illustration from The School of the Museum of Fine Arts, Boston and a bachelor's degree in Sustainable Horticulture from The University of Massachusetts, Amherst.

 Anima System is a member artist of Anchor House of Artists in Northampton, MA.
 A selection of their works are part of the museum’s permanent collection.